Drup/drup.github.io/_posts/2016-08-02-difflists.md

 # Conclusion

 We have learned how to (ab)use the type system to create heterogeneous lists that count the number of their elements, and how to use it to create a toy implementation of format.
-As the other Camlien Gabriel would put it, We know have to learn how not to use this.
+As the other Camlien Gabriel would put it, We now have to learn how not to use this.

 Fortunately, code that manipulate difference lists is quite annoying to write, offering a natural deterrent to apprentice type magicians.
 In the case this could actually be useful (such as my own unreleased [Furl][] library), I would encourage to hide the datatypes and provide combinators, as long as examples and documentations.
-This is a case where the type really do not help understand the API.
+This is a case where types really do not help understand the API.

 [Furl]: https://github.com/drup/furl